ProteusMRIgHIFU/BabelViscoFDTD/README.md

 **Software library for FDTD of viscoelastic equation using an staggered grid arrangement and including the superposition method, with  CPU- or GPU-based backends (OpenMP, CUDA and OpenCL)**

 This tool solves in time domain the viscoelastic equation for wave propagation using an staggered grid solution.
-While the underlying equations and methods were  developed primarily for seismic simulation, the SPVirieuxFDTD library was developed for biomedical applications to study the ultrasound transmission through bone material, with skull bone as primary target for study.
+While the underlying equations and methods were  developed primarily for seismic simulation, the SPPVirieuxFDTD library was developed for biomedical applications to study the ultrasound transmission through bone material, with skull bone as primary target for study.

 The name of the library comes from **S**uper**P**osition, **Virieux** (who is the author from the 60s who implemented for the first time the staggered grid solution for the viscoelastic equation) and **FDTD** for Finite-Difference Time-Difference.